 Passionflower is a climbing-like vine, native to the southeastern United States and Central and South America.
 People have used passionflower for medicinal purposes since the 16th century.
+Today, passionflower is commonly used to help treat anxiety and sleep disorders as well as many other conditions.
 There are around 550 different species of flowering plants (passionflower).
-Here's everything you need to know about passionflower.
+Here's everything you need to know about passionflower benefits.

 Studies suggest passionflower supplements may help reduce stress, anxiety, and symptoms of menopause, ease insomnia and minimize certain forms of pain.
 Passionflower has shown the ability to increase levels of gamma-aminobutyric acid (GABA) in the brain.
-GABA is a naturally occurring amino acid that works as an act alike neurotransmitter in your brain—neurotransmitters function as chemical messengers.
-GABA decreases activity in your nervous system which can result in a calming effect.
+GABA is a naturally occurring amino acid that works as an "actalike" neurotransmitter in your brain—neurotransmitters function as chemical messengers.
+GABA decreases activity in your nervous system which can result in a calming effect thereby decreasing stress and anxiety levels.

 Clinical studies show that passionflower has anxiety-calming effects and can effectively help reduce anxiety levels.
 For example, in one clinical trial, researchers found passionflower had results similar to that of a prescription-based anti-anxiety medication.
 In fact, certain studies suggest passionflower may work as effectively as some anxiety prescription medication.